jcsherin/jcsherin.github.io/posts/bplustree-borrow-vs-merge.md

 draft: true
 ---

-A B+Tree node underflow condition happens when the number of key-value pairs it contains falls below a minimum threshold.
-This is typically set to 50% of the total node capacity.
-The delete operation which removes a key-value pair from an half-occupied node will result in a node underflow.
+When the number of entries in a B+Tree node falls below a minimum threshold, it is classified as a node underflow situation.
+The underflow threshold is typically set to 50% of the node fanout.
+A delete operation can therefore trigger a node underflow.

-A node underflow may in turn trigger an expensive tree rebalancing which involves removing a node separator key and pointer pair from the parent node.
-If the parent node is already at half capacity, this triggers another node underflow condition.
-In the worst case, this phenomenon can recurse all the way back to the roof of the B+Tree.
+When a node underflow happens, there are two choices.
+Either merge it with a sibling node, or borrow few entries from a sibling.
+If the strategy is to first try merging, there is a non-zero chance that this causes the parent node to underflow.
+In the worst-case scenario, this can cascade all the way to the root node.

-The tree rebalancing is critical for maintaining the B+Tree invariants which guarantees its stable performance.
+A B+Tree is a balanced data structure, meaning the path from root to every leaf node is exactly the same height.
+This is the property which guarantees stable performance.
+The merging of nodes is therefore tree rebalancing in action.
+It may be expensive, but unavoidable to maintain invariants.

+One way of making a B+Tree thread-safe is to implement an optimistic latch crabbing scheme.
+This makes it possible for concurrent modifications to the B+Tree data structure to happen and still service readers without blocking (optimistic) most of the times.
+This is critical for performance.

-The B+Tree is made safe for concurrent readers & writers without sacrifcing performance by implementing an optimistic concurrency control (OCC) scheme.
-In this worst-case scenario, the optimistic approach has to be abandoned at the entire path from root to leaf node has to be exclusively locked until delete completes.
-This increases latency for all other B+Tree operations along this tree path for the duration of the delete.
+But in the worst-case scenario, the optimistic approach has to be abandoned and pessimistic latch crabbing is used.
+This involves taking an exclusive latch for every node from the root to the leaf node.
+In a B+Tree the root node is the entry point for every operation and a contention hotspot.
+So for the duration of the delete and then rebalancing, the performance degrades significantly.

+To be fair, this is a pathological case which should happen rarely and the cost of read/write access is amortized over the long term.
+But practically this is a weakness in B+Tree implementations which degrades performance.

 <nav class="toc" aria-labelledby="toc-heading">
   <h2 id="toc-heading">Table of Contents</h2>